dipu-ray/Phitron-B7/03. Basic Data Structures/Week 02-Linked List/Module 07-More Operation On Singly Linked List/README.md

 ## 1. Input a linked list
 - Build simple logic with drawing:
     - <img src="./images/drawing.png" width="500">
-    - This drawing for printing or input a linked list.
+    - This drawing for printing or input a singly linked list.
 - Program: `input.cpp`